microsoft/Docker-Provider/test/whl-scale-tests/whl-scale-test.md

 Here are some brief notes on the parameters:

-- **SubscriptionId** - The Azure Subscription Id you want to use for WHL Scale Testing.
+- **SubscriptionId** - The Azure Subscription ID you want to use for WHL Scale Testing.

 - **Location** - Your preferred Azure region for deploying resources.